This story is read aloud at: https://youtu.be/Yj8DGFdiZHM

-Uncertainty of everything (except God’s love) could creep into their thoughts if they let them.
+Uncertainty of everything (except God’s love) could creep into their thoughts if they let it.
 Fortunately they had a church to go to every Sunday.
-Even though the Mass was in Latin, and there was mostly the priest’s backend to look at, the sermons in English seemed to give direction for them.
+Even though the Mass was in Latin, and there was mostly the priest’s backside to look at, the sermons in English seemed to give direction for them.
 Their Bible at home also gave them comfort when they read the New Testament daily before bedtime.

-Anna asked John where in the Bible ‘tithing’ is mentioned as she did not want to do it.
-John scrambled to find it, but quoted “In the book of Numbers, Chapter 18.”
+Anna asked John where in the Bible tithing is mentioned, as she did not want to do it.
+John scrambled to find it, but quoted, “In the book of Numbers, chapter eighteen.”

 These verses did not remedy her curiosity or trust.
 Every night they brought out the Bible.
-Every night, the book’s center pages reminded her of their marriage date, Laura’s birth and baptism dates and the blank lines for additional children.
-The children she seemed incapable of having.
+Every night the book’s center pages reminded her of their marriage date, Laura’s birth and baptism dates, and the blank lines for additional children she seemed incapable of having.

 Twice weekly, they made love.
-“Why on earth aren’t I pregnant?” she thought.
+Why on earth aren’t I pregnant? she thought.

-To divert her attention on children, she would shop when she went to town.
-The tithing hadn’t brought them more children so the tithing portion of their earnings she would spend on spices, occasionally.
+To divert her attention from children, she would shop when she went to town.
+The tithing hadn’t brought them more children, so the tithing portion of their earnings she would spend on spices occasionally.

 Sometimes John rebuked her.
-She claimed, “They were bargains!”

-He explained while massaging her shoulders, “A bargain is something you don’t need at a price you can’t resist!”
+She claimed they were bargains.
+He explained while massaging her shoulders once, “A bargain is something you don’t need at a price you can’t resist!”

 One Saturday he pointed to an ad in the San Angelo Standard Times.
 “Anna, did you notice that the paprika you bought last week went on sale today?”
 She fumed in response.
 “Isn’t that how it always is?”

-Yes, John and Anna were like two peas in a pod…in love with similar goals.
+Yes, John and Anna were like two peas in a pod, in love with similar goals.
 Laura was the pea plant’s tendril grasping at the universe.
 What more would the family require?

-“Anna, all you really need is food, shelter and compliments,” teased John every day.
-He provided all, the best that he could.
+“Anna, all you really need is food, shelter, and compliments,” teased John every day.
+He provided all—the best that he could.

 He should have been more specific with God all these years of praying, it seems.
-The idea of being a dairyman had been imprinted in his brain; as this is what the Gloutz family had always done.
+The idea of being a dairyman had been imprinted in his brain, as this is what the Gloutz family had always done.
 How could he be different?

 He continued to tell Laura how much he enjoyed making sausage out of the less desirable meat scraps.
 She loved eating the links straight out of the smokehouse.
 He was good at what he did.

 “Let’s get out of the dairy business gradually,” Anna heard John say one evening as he was placing coins in the Mason jars.
-She was shocked but intrigued at the notion.

 “What would we do?
-Stay here or move back to the hill country?” she inquired.
+Stay here or move back to the Hill Country?” she inquired.

-“Anna, what do you think of selling the land and the dairy; and moving into San Angelo?
+“Anna, what do you think of selling the land and the dairy and moving into San Angelo.
 You make a terrific barbeque rub for beef and chicken with your blends of spices and herbs,” he replied.

-“You like my blends?” she was surprised as she wasn’t aware that he even knew about them.
+“You like my blends?” she was surprised, as she wasn’t aware that he even knew about them.